akariumfish/grows/README.md

 thanks for trying, no doc yet, good luck ... 	( sorry )

+New in 3.0
+        link and spot saving ok?
+        group select/move/copy/paste/delete
+        ease of life

 New in 2.9:
         Box Community,
         parameters for floc grow and box interaction,